LUCY GLENDINNING, using the human body to provoke the viewer

 Your series Feather Child originate from your fascination with visions of a future society, how do you imagine the society of the future?
 Are you optimistic or pessimistic?

 I swing from optimism to pessimism, I think I am an optimist about humans and human nature and our capabilities I think are unbounded.
-But a pessimist about the environment, I kind of agree with Lovelock, that we will never be able to help ourselves and it is an inevitability that we will run out of plant.
+But a pessimist about the environment, I kind of agree with Lovelock, that we will never be able to help ourselves and it is an inevitability that we will run out of the plant.
 When I really consider it there are so many ways the future could go I think it is good to consider it.
 Most people, me included, spend lots of their time considering their personal futures in the immediate or for a few years ahead but it is interesting to try and image outside our lifetimes.
 What will life be like then that’s why I love a good Sci-Fi as that is what am doing.

 How do you feed your creativity?